Process Management, Improvement, and Redesign: The Essential Guide for Boosting Your Performance

 7.2 Go and See for Yourself (Genchi Genbutsu)

-In order to define a problem, first-hand information is deemed essential, and reliance on data from reports should only be used to confirm what one has personally observed.
+To define a problem, first-hand information is deemed essential, and reliance on data from reports should only be used to confirm what one has personally observed.

 Once enough observation has been made, expert judgement and expertise are used to evaluate the situation.